-How do you get your Florida Medical Marijuana Card?
+How do you get Florida Medical Marijuana Cards?
 (The 3 Step Process)

-The 3 Steps to Getting your Medical Marijuana Card in FL
+The 3 Steps to Getting Medical Marijuana Cards in FL

 Essentially, there’s three primary steps:

 - Set up an appointment and see a doctor that is a Qualified Doctor that can prescribe medical marijuana

 - Apply for the Florida medical marijuana ID card

 - Visit a dispensary, or as we call it in Florida, a medical marijuana treatment center

 4 Tips for Seeing a Medical Marijuana Doctor